 Consider other self-massage options

-Because muscle knots in your neck or shoulders can be hard to reach, you may find that a self-massage device, such as a massage stick or a tennis ball, works better for you than a foam roller.
+Because muscle knots in your neck or shoulders can be hard to reach, you may find that a self-massage device, such as a massage stick, massage hook, or a tennis ball, works better for you than a foam roller.

 Using a foam roller—combined with stretching exercises, physical therapy, chiropractic manipulation, and/or medication—can be a simple, effective way to relieve neck pain.
 If you have chronic or severe neck pain, check with your doctor before using a foam roller.